ORECCHIETTE WITH CHICKEN SAUSAGE, SPINACH & ROASTED TOMATOES

 3. On a half sheet baking tray, toss all the tomatoes in a drizzle of olive oil.
 Salt and pepper the tomatoes and put in the oven for 10 minutes, or until the tomatoes look a bit brown and caramelized.
 Remove from oven and let cool a bit.

-4. In a skillet over medium heat, add 2 tablespoons of olive oil.
+4. In a LARGE PAN over medium heat, add 2 tablespoons of olive oil.
 Add the chicken and use a spatula to break off the links into small pieces.
 Continue working the meat until it crumbles into small pieces, about 3 minutes.

 5. Add the onion, garlic, red pepper flakes, oregano, salt & pepper and continue to cook until the sausage is cooked through completely.
 Lower the heat to low.